-Required courses: PHYS2200 Introductory Physics I and PHYS2050 Introductory Physics Lab I. It is imperative that students considering a major in Physics take Introductory Physics during their first year.
+Required courses: PHYS2200 Introductory Physics I and PHYS2050 Introductory Physics Lab I. It is imperative that students considering a major in Physics or Applied Physics take Introductory Physics with labs during their first year.

-Students must also take either MATHIIO2 Calculus I (Mathematics/Science majors), or MATHIIO3 Calculus II (Mathematics/Science majors), or MATH2202 Multivariable Calculus.
-Students with a score of 5 in the full year of AB Calculus should enter MATHIIO3 immediately, while students with a score of 5 in a full year of BC Calculus and strong skills are encouraged to begin with MATH2202.
+Students must also take either MATH1102 Calculus I (Mathematics/Science majors), or MATH1103 Calculus II (Mathematics/Science majors), or MATH2202 Multivariable Calculus.
+Students with a score of 5 in the full year of AB Calculus should enter MATH1103 immediately, while students with a score of 5 in a full year of BC Calculus and strong skills are encouraged to begin with MATH2202.
 Please consult the Mathematics Department for further information on math placement.
-Students interested in majoring in chemistry, computer science, engineering, or mathematics should also enroll in PHYS2200 Introductory Physics I and PHYS2050 Introductory Physics Lab I. Students interested in majoring in biology or biochemistry, and prehealth students who are not physical science majors, typically delay taking physics until their junior year and then enroll in PHYS2100 Introduction to Physics I and PHYS2050 Introductory Physics Lab I. Please consult the Physics Department website (bc.edu/physics) for further information on physics courses, or students may email the Physics Program Administrator or the Undergraduate Program Director (see website for contact information) or call 617-552-3575.
+Students interested in majoring in chemistry, computer science, engineering, or mathematics should also enroll in PHYS2200 Introductory Physics I and PHYS2050 Introductory Physics Lab I. Students interested in majoring in biology or biochemistry, as well as prehealth students who are not physical science majors, typically delay taking physics until their junior year and then enroll in PHYS2100 Introduction to Physics I and PHYS2050 Introductory Physics Lab I. Please consult the Physics Department website (bc.edu/physics) for further information on physics courses, or students may email the Physics Program Administrator or the Undergraduate Program Director (see website for contact information) or call 617-552-3575.